frying-pan/NotepadPP-PythonScript-CrLf-Graphic-Tweak/README.md

 via a callback on notepad object (NOTIFICATION.BUFFERACTIVATED) : the graphics can be made smaller, with various sizes

-Tested with Notepad++ 7.8.2 64 bits, with PythonScript plugin 1.5.2
+Tested with Notepad++ 7.8.2 64 bits, with PythonScript plugin 1.5.2,

-on Windows 8.1 64 bits (NOT tested with Notepad++ 32 Bits but could be compatible)
+on Windows 8.1 64 bits (NOT tested with Notepad++ 32 Bits but should be compatible)

 # Install :